Pancit: Description

 Pancit is considered both an everyday staple and a comfort food.
 Pancit can be eaten alone, but they are also frequently eaten paired with white rice, bread (usually pandesal), and puto (steamed rice cakes).
 Pancit dishes are commonly served during gatherings, events festivals, and religious activities, due to the ease in which they can be cooked in large quantities.
 Pancit is also commonly served at birthday celebrations and Chinese restaurants nationwide often have "birthday noodles" listed on the menu, as the length of the noodles are believed to symbolize a long life.
-This belief originates from Chinese Filipino customs.
+This belief originates in Chinese Filipino customs.